huntdatacenter/docs/docs/troubleshooting/connection.md

 ### IP whitelist

 We allow connection from known IP addresses only.
-This means that your VPN connection may be blocked if you connect from a (for us) unknown network.
+This means that your VPN connection may be blocked if you connect from a (for us) unknown network outside Norway.
 Please look up your IP address ([ip4.me](http://ip4.me)) and [forward to us](/contact) if you think this is the case.
 We are happy to open for new connections.

 ### Lost VPN passphrase